kfitz/voyant-workshop/investigating-texts-with-voyant.md

 ## 2. Open Voyant

 Go to [https://voyant-tools.org/](https://voyant-tools.org/) to begin.
 I recommend opening Voyant in one browser window and keeping this tutorial open in a second.
 Arrange the two windows so that you can see them both at the same time.
-Once you've done that, you've mastered the hardest part of this tutorial!

 Here, I'll pause to say a word or two about how to get texts in to Voyant.
 As the help text indicates, you can simply paste text into the window, or enter URLs (for example, to Project Gutenberg texts).
 If you click on the **Open** button, you'll see that Voyant offers a couple of corpora for demonstration purposes.
 Finally, you can **Upload** texts from your own computer.
 That's what we'll do in the next step.